51Degrees/documentation/src/info/resourcekeys.md

 # Failed to load aspect properties

-When using the On-Premise APIs, if you attempt to create a cloud pipeline with properties for which your Resource Key is not authorized, you may see errors similar to these:
+When using the on-Premise APIs, if you attempt to create a cloud pipeline with properties for which your Resource Key is not authorized, you may see errors similar to these:

 `Your resource key does not include access to any properties under the engine with key hardware that was added to the pipeline.
 For more details on resource keys, see our explainer: https://51degrees.com/documentation/_info__resource_keys.html Available engine data keys are: ['device']`